What is Beta in Finance?

-- If Beta = 1: If Beta of the stock was equal to one, this means that the stock has the same level of risk as the stock market.
+- If Beta = 1: If Beta of the stock was equal to one, this means that the stock has the same level of risk as to the stock market.
 If the market rises by 1% the stock will also rise by 1% and if the market comes down by 1% the stock will also come down by 1%.

 - If Beta > 1: If the Beta of the stock is greater than one, then it implies a higher level of risk and volatility as compared to the stock market.
-Though the direction of the stock price change will be same, however, the stock price movements will be rather extremes.
+Though the direction of the stock price change will be the same, however, the stock price movements will be rather extremes.

 - If Beta >0 and Beta<1: If the Beta of the stock is less than one and greater than zero, it implies the stock prices will move with the overall market, however, the stock prices will remain less risky and volatile.